andypandy47/covid-credential-tools/README.md

 ## Usage

 Navigate to the standard and type of certificate within that standard you wish to create.
 All information is filled out but can be freely edited.
 Simply click the generate certificate button to view the generated QR code along with any other pertinent information for verification.

+Additionally, Key ID and Public Key information can be extracted from x509 certificates.
+This is accessible under the EU DCC tab.